Nvidia falls on chip shortage, lowered Tegra outlook

-Shares of Nvidia Corp slipped 6 percent before the bell on Thursday, after it scaled back sales expectations for its Tegra 3 processors used in mobile devices and warned that delays at its contract manufacturer were hurting sales of its PC graphics chips.
+Feb 16 Shares of Nvidia Corp (NVDA.O) slipped 6 percent before the bell on Thursday, after it scaled back sales expectations for its Tegra 3 processors used in mobile devices and warned that delays at its contract manufacturer were hurting sales of its PC graphics chips.

-The company, once known for graphics cards, has stepped up its presence in the smartphone and tablet market as it takes on industry leaders such as Qualcomm and Texas Instruments.
+The company, once known for graphics cards, has stepped up its presence in the smartphone and tablet market as it takes on industry leaders such as Qualcomm (QCOM.O) and Texas Instruments (TXN.O).

 "We wish in the future the company did not put such aggressive targets out there, such as the one around Tegra, or risk losing additional credibility," BMO Capital Markets said in a research note to clients.